craftcms/cms/README.md

 **Note:** Java is required for Javascript compression.
 If you omit `--compressjs`, you will need to add the following to your Craft install’s craft/config/general.php file:

     'useCompressedJs' => false,

+## Development Guidelines

+### Accessibility

+* If a link is acting as a button, give it a role="button" attribute to avoid confusing screen-readers.
+* Use HTML5 "placeholder" attributes for input and text fields.
+* If using checkboxes, be sure to include <label> elements.
+* Be sure to use the "required" attribute for required input fields.